beechit/TYPO3_Welcome/README.md

     <INCLUDE_TYPOSCRIPT: source="FILE:EXT:site_template/Configuration/BackendLayouts/mytemplate.ts">

-Tell TYPO3 to automatically load the  created `Configuration/TsConfig/Page/config.ts` (which implicit loads the 'BackendLayouts' again) by adding the following into `ext_tables.php`.
+Tell TYPO3 to automatically load the created `Configuration/TsConfig/Page/config.ts` (which tells TYPO3 to loads the 'BackendLayouts') by adding the following into `ext_tables.php`.

     // Add page TSConfig
     $pageTsConfig = \TYPO3\CMS\Core\Utility\GeneralUtility::getUrl(
         \TYPO3\CMS\Core\Utility\ExtensionManagementUtility::extPath($_EXTKEY) .
 'Configuration/TsConfig/Page/config.ts');
     \TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addPageTSConfig($pageTsConfig);

 The configuration will now been read by TYPO3, so it's time to add the BE-layout of the template.
-The BE-layout you are going to create is a very simple homepage template (your web_layout) containing three rows with different columns.
-The template file `homepage.ts` configuration will look like the following:
+The BE-layout you are about to create is a very simple homepage template (your web_layout) containing three rows with different columns.
+The template file `homepage.ts` configuration will look like this:

     mod {
         web_layout {